schneiderl/darkflow/README.md

 ## Saving graph and weights to protobuf file
 flow --model cfg/yolo.cfg --load bin/yolo.weights --savepb
 ```
 When saving the `.pb` file, a `.meta` file will also be generated alongside it.
-This `.meta` file is a JSON dump of everything in the `meta` dictionary that contains information nessecary for post-processing such as `anchors` and `labels`.
+This `.meta` file is a JSON dump of everything in the `meta` dictionary that contains information necessary for post-processing such as `anchors` and `labels`.
 This way, everything you need to make predictions from the graph and do post processing is contained in those two files - no need to have the `.cfg` or any labels file tagging along.

 The created `.pb` file can be used to migrate the graph to mobile devices (JAVA / C++ / Objective-C++).
 The name of input tensor and output tensor are respectively `'input'` and `'output'`.
 For further usage of this protobuf file, please refer to the official documentation of `Tensorflow` on C++ API [_here_](https://www.tensorflow.org/versions/r0.9/api_docs/cc/index.html).
 To run it on, say, iOS application, simply add the file to Bundle Resources and update the path to this file inside source code.